Thorpe Tilney: History

+Neolithic axes made of stone and flint have been found around the village.
+Later finds include a piece of Roman pottery, a Bronze Age barrow and a Bronze Age flanged bronze axe.

 In 1545 three houses in Thorpe Tilney, a possession of the dissolved Kyme Priory, were granted to John Broxholme and John Bellowe.
 A farm on a slight hill east of the Car Dyke may represent the site, which is known locally as Priory Hill.

 Evans Farmhouse, originally an inn on the then Billinghay to Metheringham road, is also a listed building, built of red brick and dating from 1782.

+Thorpe Tilney was a township in the parish of Timberland until Thorpe Tilney became a separate civil parish in 1866.
+On 1 April 1931 the parish was abolished and merged with Timberland.
+In 1921 the parish had a population of 126.

 Thorpe Tilney Hall

 Thorpe Tilney Hall is a Grade II listed red brick country house dating from 1740 with later alterations and additions.
 Also listed are the Orangery and attached garden dating from 17th Century, and the stable block and cottage dating from 1740.
 The current Hall replaces an earlier medieval building, the ruin of which was demolished in 1969, which stood 100 yd away on the site of Hall Farm.
 This earlier Hall was struck by lightning and destroyed in 1705, and the Orangery and its associated walled garden relate to this earlier building, and are dated c.
 1680.